 Search's Summer 2019 exploration program included an U.A.V. (drone) magnetometer survey and another channelling program.
-Preliminary magnetometer survey results indicated that the CREE mineralization at Fox Meadow is up to 650 m long.
-When the additional channelling, totalling 310m in 6 channels, is compiled with previous channels the mineralized zone appears to have a strike length of at least 625m and a width of up to 124m.
+Magnetometer survey results indicated that the CREE mineralization at Fox Meadow is up to 650 m long.
+When the additional channelling, totalling 308.1m in 6 channels, is compiled with previous channels the mineralized zone appears to have a strike length of at least 500m and a width of up to 124m.
+The previous north and south mineralized zones have been joined with the 2019 channel program; two composite channels of 124m and 112m span the combined zones.
 Most of the new channels occur in overburden-covered treed areas that required trenching with a mini-excavator to expose bedrock.
-Additional channels are required in 2020 to make this extensive mineralized zone drill-ready.